Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 January 19, 2000

 Judge Thim releases report ruling there is enough evidence to bring murder charges against Michael Skakel, reported CBS News.
-Michael, now 39, is charged as a juvenile for the murder of Martha Moxley because he was 15 at the time of the killing, reported AP.
+Michael is charged as a juvenile for the murder of Martha Moxley because he was 15 at the time of the killing, reported AP.
 He surrenders to police and is released on $500,000 bond.

 March 15, 2000